 Thomas Bulla Farmhouse

 Thomas Bulla was a schoolteacher who moved from Richmond, Indiana in the year 1832.
-He was one of the first settlers in the St Joseph county’s Clay Township.
+He was one of the first settlers in the St Joseph County’s Clay Township.
 He bought 160 acres of land and in 1833 built the township’s first log cabin.
-Part of this land now makes up the Norte Dame University Campus and Bulla’s cabin sat where Flanner Hall stands today.
-The Bulla Farmhouse was built in 1920 in tribute to Bulla family.
+Part of this land now makes up the University of Notre Dame Campus and Bulla’s cabin sat where Flanner Hall stands today.
+The Bulla Farmhouse was built in 1920 in tribute to the Bulla family.

 Backstory and Context

 Thomas Bulla was born in Dayton, Ohio in 1802, but grew up in Richmond, Indiana alongside many influential Quakers including Levi Coffin.
 The Bullas were Quakers from Guilford County, North Carolina, the same county from which Levi Coffin migrated to Indiana, and the county adjacent to Asa Bales, Simon Moon, and Jacob Pfaff (other influential “stationmasters” of the Underground Railroad).
 Bulla’s father, William, was notably abolitionist, one account tells of him engaging in a physical altercation with a slave-hunter in 1823 to help a fugitive slave on his journey to freedom.
 This altercation cost William a $1000 fine, sending the Bulla’s into deep debt.